 - Visit your Search Keywords panel to see which keywords are already driving traffic to your site.

-- Visit Site Search Queries Analytics to see what visitors are searching for on your site.
+- Visit Site Search Keywords Analytics to see what visitors are searching for on your site.

 Step 2 - Refine the list